 It’s no secret that we love a little bit of romance over here on Hypable — from Hallmark, to books, and everything in between.
-But you could be missing out on some great TV series on Netflix.
+But you could be missing out on some great K-drama TV series on Netflix.

-I fell into watching Asian dramas right around the same time K-Pop stole my heart.
+I fell into watching Asian dramas right around the same time Korean Pop stole my heart.
 I was in my first year at university — a time that was, for many reasons, incredibly difficult — and looking for an escape.
 There was something about Asian dramas that felt a little bit refreshing.
 Yes, some of them could be a little over the top and silly, but equally they’re heartfelt and brimming with joy.

 (Though, if you ever find yourself watching 1 Litre of Tears, we recommend a bucket to catch them, because that title is not kidding.)

-So, in the interests of spreading the Asian drama love a little bit further, I thought I’d give a quick entry point for any newcomers, with five of my favorite series currently available on Netflix.
+So, in the interests of spreading the Asian drama love a little bit further, I thought I’d give a quick entry point for any newcomers, with five of my favorite K-drama series currently available on Netflix.

 5 Asian romance dramas you should be watching on Netflix